addycoder561/eja-homestay/DEPLOYMENT_GUIDE.md

 ## 🎉 Success!

-Your EJA Homestay application is now deployed and optimized for production!
+Your EJA application is now deployed and optimized for production!

 The application includes:
 - ✅ Fast loading and optimized performance